One of the most critical “tricks” you can teach your dog is to come when called. Professional dog trainers call this skill recall.

 Every dog should learn this behavior, and every dog owner should make teaching a strong recall a priority in training.
 Even puppies as young as 8 weeks old can start learning to come when called.

 Being able to recall your dog may one day save their life.
-You may need it if they slip the leash, go running towards a busy intersection, or are heading for some other danger that they are not aware of.
-This article will give you tried and true techniques to start training your dog to come when called, show how to continually reinforce this behavior, and discuss common mistakes to avoid.
+You may need it if they slip the leash, go running toward a busy intersection, or are heading for some other danger they are not aware of.
+This article will give you tried and true techniques to start training your dog to come when called, show how to continually reinforce this behavior, offer suggestions on calming supplements to help training anxious dogs, and discuss common mistakes to avoid.

 First Things First: Decide on a Recall Cue